-Spoleto is a medieval hill town in central Italy famous for its summer music festival, Festival dei Due Mondi.
+Spoleto is a walled medieval hill town in central Italy's Umbria region.
 Inhabited since prehistoric times, the lower parts of its wall are from the 6th century BC.
-The first Roman settlement, Spoletium, began in 241 BC and there are Roman remnants throughout Spoleto's historic center.
-Spoleto is a walled town built on a hillside with most of the sites in the compact upper town.
-Above Spoleto is a medieval Rocca and spanning the deep gorge to one side of the Rocca is Spoleto's most famous sight, Ponte delle Torri or Bridge of Towers.
+The first Roman settlement, Spoletium, began in 241 BC and there are Roman remnants throughout the historic center.
+The town is built on a hillside with most of the sites in the compact upper town.
+Above the town is a medieval Rocca and spanning the deep gorge to one side of the Rocca is the most famous sight, Ponte delle Torri or Bridge of Towers.

 Spoleto is one of the largest towns in southern Umbria.
 It's about an hour southeast of Perugia, Umbria's principal city.
-From Orvieto and the A1 Autostrada, Spoleto is about 90 minutes east.
-Spoleto is on the main road (SS 75) that runs down the Valle Umbra from Assisi to Spoleto. (see Umbria Map from Europe for Visitors)
+From Orvieto and the A1 Autostrada, it's about 90 minutes to the east.
+Spoleto is on the main road (SS 75) that runs down the Valle Umbra from Assisi. (see Umbria Map from Europe Travel)

 Spoleto Tourist Office:

 The main tourist office is in Piazza della Liberta, a large square in the upper town.
 Here you can buy a discount combination ticket to see the Casa Romana, the Museum of Modern Art, and the Pinacoteca Comunale.
 Next to the tourist office is an office that makes hotel reservations.